 Study Design and Protocol Development

-Health Decisions biostatisticians work closely with the sponsor and therapeutic experts to identify endpoints and inclusion/exclusion criteria and select conventional and adaptive design techniques as appropriate for each program and study.
+Health Decisions’ biostatisticians provide study design and protocol development as integrated deliverables on full-service contracts or as separate consulting services.
+Our biostatisticians select conventional and adaptive design techniques as appropriate and work closely with the sponsor and therapeutic experts to identify endpoints and inclusion/exclusion criteria as appropriate for each program and study.
 The protocol development process analyzes not only therapeutic, statistical and regulatory considerations for the study but also the operational implications of design choices.
-For example, selection of inclusion/exclusion criteria gives careful consideration to effects on patient eligibility given the standard of care and patient flow at real-world sites.
+For example, selection of inclusion/exclusion criteria involves a close analysis of effects on patient eligibility based on the standard of care and patient flow at real-world sites.